kroud1601/US-Structured-Product/README.md

 # U.S. Structured Products Research Project

-This beginner-friendly Python project studies U.S. SEC Form 424B2 filings from **January 1, 2016 through September 18, 2026**.
+This Python project studies U.S. SEC Form 424B2 filings from **January 1, 2016 through September 18, 2026**.
 It combines:

 - an exact census of all Form 424B2 filing metadata;
 - a reproducible issuer-year probability sample for document-text analysis;